Open Accessibility Menu

 Breaking the Silence Stories

 It’s crucial to create a work environment where conversations about mental health are encouraged and normalized.
 By sharing your story, you can help others feel empowered to share their own challenges and access resources to proactively address their mental health needs.
 The below stories have been shared by our caregivers across the organization in hopes that you will know that you are not alone.
-Content warning, the following stories discuss suicide, suicide ideation, self-harm, and mental health crisis situations.

 Content warning: This post includes content about suicide.

 I received a call from my best friend that she was suicidal.
 We discussed if she was safe where she was at the moment, if she had access to weapons and if she had a plan and who would care for her dogs (her children).
 While we were talking, I drove to her about 44 minutes.
 We talked for hours with open communication.
 Come to find out she had stopped her Wellbutrin a few months ago.
-Her husband came home and she was able to open up and tell him how she was feeling (had never told him she had depression in 20 years).
+Her husband came home, and she was able to open up and tell him how she was feeling (had never told him she had depression in 20 years).
 He was so supportive and has training to help her.
-She being a trained crisis counselor knew she needed more help then the support we could give and was admitted to a psychiatric facility to get stabilized on meds.
+She is being a trained crisis counselor knew she needed more help than the support we could give and was admitted to a psychiatric facility to get stabilized on meds.
 Thanks to the ECPR I was able to keep calm, keep her talking with open communication and she was able to get the help she needed.

 Content warning: This post discusses a mental health crisis situation.